Daemen University transfer policies are established by and periodically reviewed by the University's Educational Policy Committee.

 If a course is not acceptable for transfer credit due to a determination that it is not equivalent to a required course, students may appeal that decision directly with the appropriate department chair by supplying additional information such as syllabi, textbook, etc..
 The department chair will then inform the evaluator, in writing, of any change(s) to be made to the evaluation.

-Finally, Daemen College also maintains and regularly updates a Transfer Course Equivalency database on this site (see "Find Course Equivalency").
+Finally, Daemen University also maintains and regularly updates a Transfer Course Equivalency database on this site (see "Find Course Equivalency").
 Incoming students as well as continuing students may review courses from other institutions or examinations, and locate “pre-approved” course equivalencies.
 This serves to better inform both incoming students about their potential transfer credits and evaluation, as well as offering assistance to current students who wish to take a course or courses elsewhere, in order to continue sequentially and/or advance degree progress.